Jaysmito101/TerraForge3D/README.md

 # What can this do?

 * Tribute to all who **Starred** or **Contributed** to the project
+* Procedural Texturing
-* Added Maze Generator using Binary Tree Algorithm
+* Maze Generator using Binary Tree Algorithm
 * Generte 3D Terrain Procedrally
 * First Person Terrain Explorer
 * An Highly abstracted API for OpenGL which can be reused by other projects